merps/f5-rtd-sre-demo/docs/html/aws.rst

         - Within a default security group instances allow incoming traffic from all other instances in the same security group

-Through Telstra Service Requests custom security groups can be created and updates to existing security groups can be made.
+Through SRE Service Requests custom security groups can be created and updates to existing security groups can be made.

-For detailed Network Security Groups definitions please refer to the Security Groups tab in the CSD Data spreadsheet.
+For detailed Network Security Groups definitions please refer to the Security Groups tab in the ne1MBF Data spreadsheet.